 In addition to the My Care Plan, New York Life offers both traditional and combination LTC policies, including the Secure Care LTC, which offers long-term care benefits for up to seven years.

 Coverage options vary depending on your state.

-One in five Americans expect to provide long-term care to a family member or loved one in the future.
+One in five Americans expects to provide long-term care to a family member or loved one in the future.
 Purchasing long-term care insurance for a parent may be a strategic option for younger people to consider if they want to avoid the financial burden of caring for parents or family members in the future.

 Runner-Up, Best Overall : Northwestern Mutual

-Northwestern Mutual was established in 1859.
+Northwestern Mutual was established in 1857.
 The company ranks among the best (4th place) for customer service and has an AM Best Financial Strength Rating (FSR) of A++ (Superior).
-Northwestern Mutual offers long-term care insurance (LTC) through life insurance policy riders and individual LTC policies LTC policies are underwritten through the Northwestern Long Term Care Insurance Company, which has an excellent track record of low levels of complaints through state regulators.
+Northwestern Mutual offers customizable long-term care insurance (LTC) through policies underwritten by the Northwestern Long Term Care Insurance Company, which has an excellent track record of low levels of complaints through state regulators.

-Northwestern Mutual’s financial stability, an excellent reputation, and the ability to offer long-term care coverage both through life insurance riders and as stand-alone policies make it our pick for the runner-up best overall long-term care insurance company.
+Northwestern Mutual’s financial stability, excellent reputation, and the ability to customize policies make it our pick for the runner-up best overall long-term care insurance company.

 We researched a sample Northwestern Mutual LTC policy and found coverage available for individuals aged 18 through 79.
 There is the option to select daily coverage limits from $50 to $400 a day for nursing homes and alternate living facilities or home health care and community care.
 We found elimination period options, for example, that begin either at 6 weeks, 8, 12 weeks, or 25 weeks.
 However, these vary depending on the plan you choose.